aamna-ansari/AaMna-AnSari/README.md

 <h3 align="center"> &lt;𝙷𝚎𝚕𝚕𝚘 𝚆𝚘𝚛𝚕𝚍/&gt;! <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Earth.gif" width="34px"> </h3>

-I'm **Amna BB**, a Computer Science graduate from Government College University Faisalabad.
+I'm **Amna BiBi**, a Computer Science graduate from Government College University Faisalabad.
 I'm a passionate tech enthusiast who loves diving into JavaScript and problem-solving.
 Always looking for new challenges, I thrive on learning about and experimenting with the latest technologies.
 I'm dedicated to contributing to open-source projects and enjoy crafting innovative products that make a real difference.

 <div align="center">